Departments & Programs

 - Writing, same as B.A.
 (Intensive Writing, English Composition).

 - Mathematics, one course from the following: M118, M119, or equivalent.
 Higher level courses may be substituted.

 - Foreign language, two years of one language, or one year of foreign language and two culture studies courses—one course from CASE DUS and another from CASE GCC.

-- Natural and mathematical sciences, 8 credit hours, including Psychological and Brain Sciences-P 101.
+- Natural and mathematical sciences, three courses, including Psychological and Brain Sciences-P 101.

 Students must also complete selected courses outside the Department of Apparel Merchandising and Interior Design, including:

-Only two courses for a maximum of 6 credit hours can be simultaneously counted toward both the Apparel Merchandising B.S. and the Fashion Design B.A.; only two courses for a maximum of 6 credit hours can be counted toward both the Apparel Merchandising B.S. and the Minor in Fashion Design.
+Only two courses for a maximum of 6 credit hours can be counted toward both the Apparel Merchandising B.S. and the Fashion Design B.A.; only two courses for a maximum of 6 credit hours can be counted toward both the Apparel Merchandising B.S. and the Minor in Fashion Design.

-Note: Apparel merchandising majors may exceed the normal maximum of 22 credit hours outside the College of Arts and Sciences, up to a limit of 28 credit hours, provided those credit hours are chosen from the following courses: Business A200, K201, L201, M300, M311, M312, X420, Z302, or other business courses approved by the Director of Undergraduate Studies.
+Note: Apparel Merchandising B.S. students may exceed the normal maximum of 22 credit hours outside the College of Arts and Sciences, up to a limit of 28 credit hours, provided those credit hours are chosen from the following courses: Business A200, K201, L201, M300, M311, M312, X420, Z302, or other business courses approved by the Director of Undergraduate Studies.